bwarren2/voting_datascience/PITCHME.md

 "The party of union labor" lost poor, HS-educated labor to Donald Trump.

-And our current pitch is "Have you considered not being HS-educated?"
+And our current pitch is "Have you considered not being HS-educated while we ignore you?"

 We fix this, or we keep losing.